|Gali Batu MRT Depot|

 Initially designed for the stabling of 42 trains, Gali Batu Depot would be expanded to stable 81 trains by 2019, with work commencing in early 2015.
 The expansion would also be built with Contract C9061 was awarded to Hock Lian Seng Infrastructure Ltd in January 2015 at a contract sum of $137.4 million.

-The contract also includes the construction of Gali Batu Bus Terminal, built on top of the train stabling area and connected to Woodlands Road via a pedestrian linkbridge.
-The terminal will likely be included with the Choa Chu Kang-Bukit Panjang Bus Package in the future.
+The contract also includes the construction of Gali Batu Bus Terminal, built on top of the train stabling area and connected to Woodlands Road via a pedestrian link bridge.
+The terminal will likely be bundled with the Choa Chu Kang-Bukit Panjang Bus Package in the future.

-The future multi-storey Gali Batu Bus Depot is expected to be built east of the combined stabling area and bus terminal.
+The future multi-storey Gali Batu Bus Depot is being planned east of the combined stabling area and bus terminal.
 Construction work on the depot has yet to begin.

 Gali Batu Depot maintains C951 trains operating on the Downtown Line.